 Generally, bright colors tend to boost engagement, so if your goal is to get users to click on a button or draw attention, red is often a popular choice.

-The food and beverage industry also uses a lot of red and orange as it helps stimulate appetite and excite the senses.
-Yellow is another bright hue that helps evoke feelings of happiness and hunger while at the same time conveying cheerfulness and warmth.
+The food and beverage industry also uses a lot of red and orange, which help stimulate appetite and excite the senses.
+Yellow is another bright hue that helps evoke feelings of happiness and hunger while conveying cheerfulness and warmth.

 Source: McDonald's